 If we’re talking about a negative amortization loan, such as the once popular option arm, making the minimum payment wouldn’t even cover the interest due each month.
 Of course, you’d still have to pay the required taxes and insurance.

 In summary, no one enjoys making mortgage payments every month, but knowing where that money is actually going should make you a more informed borrower.
-And it could save you some money!

 Read more: When do mortgage payments start?